Grammys open with high-octane Dua Lipa performance and Miley Cyrus, Karol G win their first awards

 Cyrus said she almost missed the start of the show because of driving rain that is pounding Los Angeles and said she was glad she didn't miss her chance to be onstage with Carey.
 Cyrus has been nominated eight times previously.

-Afterward Cyrus, Luke Combs’ performed “Fast Car” with Tracy Chapman – his cover of the Chapman classic has dominated country radio and won him song of the year at the 2023 CMAs.
+Afterward, Luke Combs’ delivered a heartfelt rendition of “Fast Car” with Tracy Chapman – his cover of the Chapman classic has dominated country radio and won him song of the year at the 2023 CMAs.
 In 1989, Chapman won best pop vocal performance, female for the song.

 Dua Lipa opened the show with a high-octane medley: first, a tease of her forthcoming single, “Training Season,” then, her most recent single, “Houdini," and finally, her disco-pop “Barbie” hit “Dance the Night."

+Billie Eilish and Finneas brought their “Barbie” ballad to the Grammys stage with live string accompaniment, the second of two songs from the blockbuster film in one hour.
+They were followed by Cyrus, who performed “Flowers” for the first time live on television – moments after receiving her first ever Grammy.

+“Why are you acting like you don't know this song?” she teased the crowd — John Legend and wife Chrissy Teigen were among those in the audience who got up to dance — and later cheered mid-song, “I just won my first Grammy!”

-From the stage at the Crypto.com Arena in Los Angeles, four-time Grammy host — and two time nominee — Trevor Noah greeted an excited crowd, starting things off with a kiss on the cheek from Meryl Streep.
+From the stage at the Crypto.com Arena, four-time Grammy host — and two time nominee — Trevor Noah greeted an excited crowd, starting things off with a kiss on the cheek from Meryl Streep.
 "The Grammys are gonna win as Oscar," he joked about the moment.

+Best country album went to Lainey Wilson for “Bell Bottom Country,” — her very first Grammy — as presented by Kacey Musgraves.
+“I’m a fifth-generation farmer’s daughter,” she told the crowd, adding that she’s a “songwriting farmer,” and that’s where the musical magic came from.

 Women outpace men in the major categories, so viewers can expect to see a spotlight on its female nominees as the night continues.

-Other performers include Billy Joel, Eilish, Rodrigo, Burna Boy, Travis Scott, and a first-ever Grammys performance from Joni Mitchell.
+Other performers include Rodrigo, Billy Joel, Boy, Travis Scott, and a first-ever Grammys performance from Joni Mitchell.

 Bridgers took an early lead at the Grammys, quickly winning four trophies ahead of the main telecast, with her and her boygenius bandmates bringing an infectious energy to the Premiere Ceremony.